Ed Esber: Early life and career

 Esber was born in Cleveland, Ohio, the oldest of eight children.

+At CWRU he developed a Fortran simulation called IMPS (Industrial Marketing Plan Simulation).

 He worked as an engineer/programmer in IBM's System Product Division and in product marketing at Texas Instruments Personal Computer and Consumer Products Division.

+At IBM, he designed a floating-point processor for the UC.5 controller.
+He also introduced IBM engineers to third-party microprocessors from Intel and Motorola, which led to the development and introduction of the IBM PC.
+While at Harvard Business School, worked on a consulting project entitled H.E.R.M.S.
+(Home Energy Management System) exploring residential energy management.

+At Texas Instruments, Esber helped develop the TI Personal Computer and contributed to the Speak & Spell educational toy.

-In 1979, Dan Flystra recruited Esber to run worldwide sales and marketing for Person Software (later renamed VisiCorp).
-While there, he helped manage distribution of the first micro-software program, Visicalc.
-VisiCalc was credited with sparking the explosive growth of Apple Computer and the beginning of the Personal Computer Software revolution.
+In 1979, Dan Flystra recruited Esber to run worldwide sales and marketing for Personal Software (later renamed VisiCorp).
+While there, he helped manage distribution of Visicalc.
+VisiCalc is commonly referred to as the killer application that drove the personal computer sales for businesses.
+It was credited with sparking the explosive growth of Apple Computer and the beginning of the Personal Computer Software revolution.
+He was also involved in the launch of VisiPak (the first PC office suite) and VisiON (the first graphical user interface for PCs).

-Ashton Tate
+As one of the first business leaders to focus on software as a primary driver of PC utility, Esber helped establish market structures for software licensing, packaging, and distribution.

+Ashton-Tate

-Esber took over Ashton Tate in 1985.
+Esber took over Ashton-Tate in 1985.
 During his time as CEO, Ashton-Tate acquired several companies, including Decision Resources and MultiMate.
 Ashton-Tate grew from $40 million in revenue to over $300 million during his tenure.

-While at Ashton-Tate, Esber had several strategic merger discussions with the likes of Lotus and Microsoft which were all rejected by a strategically inept board.
+While at Ashton-Tate, Esber had several strategic merger discussions with the likes of Lotus and Microsoft which were all rejected by the board.
 Ultimately, he initiated the company's sale to Borland.

 In May 1990, he stepped down as Chairman over disagreements on strategy, mergers and acquisitions with the board.
+Industry analysts noted that Esber’s departure came amid mounting competition and internal challenges at Ashton-Tate, particularly over adapting to new Windows-based environments.